 Every cardiac program runs its own surgeon cards, pump protocols, positioning, and draping preferences, so plan on your first week involving a lot of questions.
 That’s normal, even for seasoned CVOR travelers, and the team will warm up fast once they see you can hold your own in a complex case.
 Get your credentials, ACLS, and any facility-specific paperwork squared away before your start date so you’re cleared to scrub on day one.

-On the logistics side, Texas is big — factor in driving distances if you’re road-tripping to the assignment, and research neighborhoods near your facility, since housing costs and commute times vary a lot by area.
-Look into short-term furnished rentals or extended-stay options that work with a 13-week schedule, and lean on your recruiter for trusted housing resources in the market you’re headed to.
-A little prep up front makes that first week a whole lot smoother.
+On the logistics side, remember that Texas is enormous.
+If you’re road-tripping to the assignment, budget real driving time, and research neighborhoods near your facility since housing costs and commute times swing hard by area.
+Short-term furnished rentals and extended-stay options tend to fit a 13-week schedule best, and your recruiter can point you to trusted housing resources in the market you’re headed to.
+A little homework before you leave saves you a rough first week after you arrive.

 FAQs: CVOR Travel Nurse Jobs in Texas